Finding Marie Josephte: How One Ojibwe Woman Emerged from Two Centuries of Silence

 Read the Full Methodology: See exactly how this discovery was made with complete documentation and research strategies.

 This case study is part of the Storyline Genealogy series documenting exceptional genealogical discoveries.
-Storyline Genealogy specializes in Métis and Indigenous ancestry research, helping families reclaim erased histories through professional genealogical methods.
+Storyline Genealogy specializes in Métis and Indigenous ancestry research, transforming 'nameless' ancestors into documented matriarchs and patriarchs through systematic research in Quebec parish records.

 Keywords: Ojibwe genealogy, Métis ancestry, Indigenous Quebec records, Abitakijikokwe, French-Canadian genealogy, fur trade families, FamilySearch Full Text Search